 Stepping into Wedding Season with DSW

 So, you’re invited to a wedding to watch the perfect pair say, “I do”.
 When you get the invitation in the mail there are so many questions that follow your excitement.
+What exactly is “dressy casual”?
+What kind of shoes should I wear?
 What kind of gift should I get?
-What kind of shoes should I wear??
-What exactly is “dressy casual”???

 I just went to a wedding in L.A. and all of these questions rushed through my mind.
-I spoke with Brittany Lo, my friend, wedding makeup artist, and The Knot beauty contributor to put your soles at ease and answer these five questions most asked before attending a wedding.
+Of course, I turned to the one place that has endless options for wedding season: DSW!
+I also spoke to my friend Brittany Lo who’s a wedding makeup artist and a beauty contributor on how put your soles at ease and to answer these three most asked questions before attending a wedding.

 TOP 3 QUESTIONS ASKED BY WEDDING GUESTS